What is the contraceptive implant?

 Bleeding patterns are likely to change:

-- periods may stop altogether
+- bleeding may stop altogether

 Many people have no other side effects.
 Some may experience the following problems: